CloudRail/cloudrail-si-ios-sdk/README.md

 ## Integrate Into Existing projects

-Simply frag an drop the Framework file to the "Embedded Binaries" of the iOS project, check "copy files" if needed.
+Simply drag an drop the Framework file to the "Embedded Binaries" of the iOS project, check "copy files" if needed.
 Import the framework on the desired class ( Code Sample Below), and have fun!

 ## Code Sample
 ```` objective-c